J

 The

-hike itself was mostly on flat, dry ground.
+mostly on flat, dry ground.
 It was hot and humid

 that day.
 The novelty of hiking in the hot sun in January was not